djkaty/Il2CppInspector/README.md

 - Addresses for every known type
 - Names for all regular .NET methods
 - Names for all constructed generic methods
-- Names for all IL2CPP custom attributes generator functions
+- Names and typed signatures for all IL2CPP custom attributes generator functions
-- Names, .NET argument type lists and C++ signatures for all IL2CPP runtime invoker functions for both regular and constructed generic methods (per-signature Method.Invoke endpoints)
+- Names, .NET argument type lists and typed signatures for all IL2CPP runtime invoker functions for both regular and constructed generic methods (per-signature Method.Invoke endpoints)
 - Function boundaries for all of the above
 - Comments at each function entry point with .NET method signatures for all of the above
 - Names and type declarations for all of the following IL metadata references: Type, TypeInfo, MethodDef, FieldInfo, StringLiteral, MethodRef (this includes all generic class and method instantiation metadata)